RESEARCH STARTER

 Materials Extraction and Consumption

-While domestic extraction is significant in the sector of nonmetallic minerals such as sand, gravel, and other construction materials—about 98.2 million metric tons in 2020—imports are low because of the high transport costs relative to the price of the product.
+While domestic extraction is significant in the sector of nonmetallic minerals such as sand, gravel, and other construction materials—about 98.2 million metric tons (about 108 million tons) in 2020—imports are low because of the high transport costs relative to the price of the product.
 Domestic production of fossil fuels is also low compared to total consumption.
 Therefore, Austria has to import much of its fossil fuel.

 Austria’s materials consumption increased in the first decade of the twenty-first century, and in 2020, the country ranked eleventh in the EU in total consumption.
-In terms of resource use per capita, Austrian consumption in 2021 was 18 tonnes per capita.
-Measured by the domestic materials consumption (DMC) in 2023, Austria consumed 151 million metric tons of materials.
-Minerals and construction materials amount to about 95 million metric tons, while fossil fuels accounted for around 24 million metric tons.
-Around 38 million metric tons of biomass were consumed by the Austrian economy.
+In terms of resource use per capita, Austrian consumption in 2021 was 18 metric tons (about 20 tons) per capita.
+Measured by the domestic materials consumption (DMC) in 2023, Austria consumed 151 million metric tons (about 166 million tons) of materials.
+Minerals and construction materials amount to about 95 million metric tons (about 105 million tons), while fossil fuels accounted for around 24 million metric tons (about 26 million tons).
+Around 38 million metric tons (about 42 million tons) of biomass were consumed by the Austrian economy.
 These figures correspond to a 2017 per-capita consumption of 52 percent.
-Policies focusing on reducing material inputs and consumption were included in the Austrian Sustainability Strategy aiming at stabilizing materials consumption in the short run and increasing resource productivity in the long run, but in 2022, it was clear much improvement was still needed.
+Policies focusing on reducing material inputs and consumption were included in the Austrian Sustainability Strategy aiming at stabilizing materials consumption in the short run and increasing resource productivity in the long run, but in the mid-2020s, it was clear much improvement was still needed.

 Biodiversity

-Biodiversity, as defined by the United Nations (UN) Convention on Biological Diversity, comprises diversity within and between species and ecosystems (habitats, landscapes).
-In Austria, species (fauna and flora) as well as habitats are protected by provincial, national, and international (especially European Union) law.
+Biodiversity, as defined by the United Nations (UN) Convention on Biological Diversity, comprises diversity within and between species and ecosystems.
+In Austria, species and habitats are protected by provincial, national, and international law—especially the European Union.
 On a national scale, in 2023, 33.4 percent of plant species, 26.0 percent of mammals, 28.8 percent of birds, and 39.4 percent of fish were listed as threatened.
 Of particular concern in the same year were reptiles at 64.3 percent and amphibians at 57.1 percent threatened.
 Species loss is mainly because of habitat loss, devaluation, and fragmentation, which impacts wetlands and forest ecosystems.

-As of 2023, Austria maintained 1668 protected areas on a land area of approximately 42,755 square kilometers, placing them fifth in the world according to the UN's Protected Planet organization.
+As of 2023, Austria maintained 1668 protected areas on a land area of approximately 42,755 square kilometers (about 26,567 square miles), placing them fifth in the world according to the UN's Protected Planet organization.
 This area includes national parks (according to the IUCN’s category II definition), nature conservation areas, protected landscapes, and European conservation zones.
 More than 200 of these protected areas are also part of the European Union’s network of protected areas.

 Timber